There's no stopping it. Winter is here and for RVers in northern climates, it's time to winterize.

 Making sure your the plumbing system in your RV is protected against the cold is essential and if it's not done right, serious damage can occur.

-There are lots of ways to winterize.
-Some RV owners do the bare minimum.
-Others don’t miss any preventative protection steps.
+There are lots of ways to winterize your Roadtrek.
+Some Class B RV owners do the bare minimum.
+Others don't miss any preventative protection steps.

 The first step is to check the manufacturer's instruction book.
 If ever in doubt, follow it.

 But you may also want to take it to a dealer.